-The University of Florida’s Certificate in Forensic Toxicology is an exciting course of study through the College of Veterinary Medicine and under the Department of Physiological Sciences.
-This program is intended to offer a solid educational foundation in this exciting field for individuals who are currently working, or seeking employment, in settings such as Crime Laboratories, Medical Examiners Offices, Police Departments, Criminal Defense, Hospitals, Clinical Chemistry Laboratories, Pharmaceutical Industry, and High School Science teachers.
+The University of Florida’s Graduate Certificate in Forensic Toxicology is intended to offer a solid educational foundation in this exciting field for individuals who are currently working, or seeking employment, in settings such as Crime Laboratories, Medical Examiners Offices, Police Departments, Criminal Defense, Hospitals, Clinical Chemistry Laboratories, Pharmaceutical Industry, and High School Science teachers.

 Accreditation & Licensing